|

 The fisheye effect of the Nikkor cannot be measured via the Imatest toolkit but the

-reference image below should give you an idea about the degree of barrel distortions.
+reference image below should give you an idea about the degree of barrel distortion.

 Remember that the lens is supposed to do just that.
 This is not a design problem.